 Looking at the title of this post one may think that this is pretty poor editorial planning – “Why on Earth is she talking about sunscreens in September?
 This more of an early summer topic!”
 Bear with me here, there is some sense to my madness!

-First, sunscreen shouldn’t be a product you only reach for in the summer, it should actually be part of your daily skincare routine (and I am talking to you too gentlemen!
+Firstly, sunscreen shouldn’t be a product you only reach for in the summer, it should actually be part of your daily skincare routine all year round (and I am talking to you as well gentlemen!
 I even dedicated a little section to you below so keep reading).
 It is common knowledge that UV damage is the main reason for skin ageing, so sunscreens are basically the Fountain of Youth!
 Secondly, last time I wrote about sunscreens was back in 2016 (hello early days of blogging!) so an update was overdue.
 Finally, while the Northern hemisphere is preparing for darker and colder days, the Southern hemisphere people are dusting their summer clothes.
-See sunscreen is a very relevant topic all year round!
+See, SPF is a very relevant topic all year round!

-I have been thoroughly using a sunscreen as my day cream since 2015 and at 30-something I can already see that the discipline is paying off!
-I have very few fine lines on my forehead and my eyes still have no signs of wrinkles.
-So if you too want to ‘Benjamin-Button’ yourself, I have gathered below the list of my favourite 2018 sunscreens.
+I have been thoroughly using sunscreen as my day cream since 2015 and at 30-something I can already see that the discipline is paying off.
+I have very few fine lines on my forehead and my eyes still show no signs of wrinkles.
+So if you too want to ‘Benjamin-Button’ yourself, I have gathered below the list of my favourite 2018 SPF products.

 Sunscreens for the face

-I have used all the belows as my daily face creams this year.
+I have used all the below products as my daily face creams this year.
 I apply these after my serum and hydrating lotion and before my makeup.

 This has been a favourite of mine since I got a few tubes in Japan.
 It is light, has a gel texture, absorbs quickly with zero white cast.
 Japanese sunscreens are some of the best in the world and Biore UV Aqua Rich Essence SPF50 is the proof of it.
 A real dream to use for combination skins and any skin tone.